How to Turn Off Bluetooth in Windows 10 (And Turn It On)

 Another way is through a connector like a PCIe mini card and is used internally as a separate component.

 Bluetooth transceivers are also connected using external ports like a USB port for example.
 Again, if it’s kept on for a long time, it affects battery life.

-Newer versions like Bluetooth 4.0 and other low energy Bluetooth (BLE) consumes less power than before.
+Newer versions like Bluetooth 4.0 and other low energy Bluetooth (BLE) consume less power than before.
 But keeping it turned off when you aren’t using it, will save you significant battery power.

 However, it’s a completely different issue if the device is being charged while Bluetooth is turned on.
 The worst outcome you may experience is a slightly longer charge time.
 It will be more likely that you won’t even notice a difference.

 If you have a device that contains a Bluetooth module, you can easily connect with other devices supporting Bluetooth connectivity.